shiroyuki/trphp13-demo/notes/speaker-note.md

 This talk briefly introduces the object-oriented mapping (ORM), how Doctrine ORM is designed.
 Then, this talk will move on to discuss about common misunderstanding about Doctrine, why we should care about Doctrine, how to use it properly and when to use its ORM part or DBAL (Database Abstract Layer).

 ## Introduction

+### Objective

+Introduce the unusual topics on how Doctrine is designed and works.

 ### What is object relational mapping?
 (Wikipedia, pattern designs)